43 highly effective self-care tips

 11. Keep a journal for one week.
 Record the progress you’re making in dealing with your challenges.
 Journal your fears and joys, frustrations and successes.

 12. Play in the park.
 Borrow a child, if you need to.
 Swing on the swings, slide down the slides, and cross over the monkey bars with your borrowed child.

-14. Put on soaring music.
+14. Listen to music.
 Anything that makes your soul soar.
-Grab headphones and turn up the volume.
+Grab headset and turn up the volume.
 See how many instruments you can identify.
 Tympani.
 Electric guitar.
 Cello.
 Peruvian woodwinds.

 15. Join a Bible study group.
 These usually run six to eight weeks.
 Make a one-time commitment and, if it’s beneficial, commit to the next study.
 This not only nourishes your spirit, but can also provide new friendships, which nourishes your soul.

 16. Sign up for a creative arts class.
 Water colors.
 Pottery.
 Calligraphy.
 Clock-making.
 Creating something brings deep pleasure and satisfaction, and there’s science that indicates creativity provides health benefits.

 17. Stretch.
 Do a few simple stretching exercises first thing in the morning to relaxing music.

 18. Plant a flower, vegetable or herb bowl.
 Start with a large container that has good drainage.
 Plant something tall and stalky in the middle.
 Work out from there with smaller plantings that are indigenous to your area.
 Water.
 Enjoy.

 19. Visit your favorite coffee shop.
 Sit long with a good book.
 Sip slowly.
 Raise your eyes from time to time to notice your surroundings.